-a) On November 1, 2022, the Company acquired substantially all of the assets of the wood utility pole manufacturing business of Texas Electric Cooperatives, Inc. ("TEC").
-TEC produces southern yellow pine utility poles using predominantly creosote preservatives at its wood treating facility in Jasper, Texas and was acquired for synergistic reasons.
+a) On July 14, 2023, the Company acquired assets of the wood utility pole manufacturing business of Baldwin Pole and Piling Company, Inc., Baldwin Pole Mississippi, LLC and Baldwin Pole & Piling, Iowa Corporation (collectively, "Baldwin").
+Baldwin is a Southern Yellow Pine pole treating business with facilities in Bay Minette, Alabama and Wiggins, Mississippi and was acquired for synergistic reasons.

-The total consideration for the acquisition was \$42 million (US\$31 million) and included deferred consideration, comprising of amounts payable at future dates totaling four million dollars (US\$3 million).
-Excluding acquisition-related costs of less than one million dollars recognized in the consolidated statement of income under selling and administrative expenses, the cash outlay was \$38 million, financed through the Company's existing credit facilities.
-The deferred consideration bears no interest and was recorded at fair value using an effective interest rate of 6%.
+The total consideration for the acquisition was \$64 million (US\$49 million) and included a net working capital adjustment and deferred consideration, comprising amounts payable at future dates.
+Excluding acquisition-related costs of less than one million dollars recognized in the consolidated statement of income under selling and administrative expenses, the cash outlay was \$59 million (US\$44 million) financed through the Company's existing credit facilities.
+The deferred consideration bears no interest and was recorded at fair value using an effective interest rate of 5%.

-As at the reporting date, the Company had not completed the purchase price allocation to the fair value of the identifiable net assets acquired and goodwill.
+As at the reporting date, the Company had not completed the purchase price allocation to the fair value of the identifiable net assets.
 The fair value determination of the assets acquired and liabilities assumed was based on Management's best estimates and information known at the time of preparing these consolidated financial statements.
-This fair value determination is expected to be completed within 12 months of the acquisition date and consequently, significant changes could occur mainly with respect to intangible assets and goodwill.
-The information that was available to the Company was affected by the proximity of the acquisition to its year-end.
+This fair value determination is expected to be completed within 12 months of the acquisition date and consequently, significant changes could occur mainly with respect to property plant and equipment and intangible assets.
 If new information obtained about facts and circumstances that existed at the date of acquisition identifies adjustments to the below amounts, or any additional provisions that existed at the date of acquisition, the accounting for this acquisition will be revised.

-The following is a preliminary summary of the assets acquired, the liabilities assumed and the consideration transferred at fair value as at the acquisition date.
+The following is a preliminary summary of the assets acquired and the liabilities assumed at fair value as at the acquisition date.
 The original transaction was made in U.S. dollars and converted into Canadian dollars as at the acquisition date.